We hear so much these days about the importance of work-life balance.

 What does balance look like for you?

-People talk a lot about the importance of work and life balance but the key to feeling ‘in balance’ is making sure that the balance is right for you and in line with your goals and priorities.
+People talk a lot about the importance of work and life balance, however, the key to feeling ‘in balance’ is making sure that the balance is right for you, and in line with your goals and priorities.

 Your priorities will change over time, this is perfectly normal and so this will result in where the balance tips.

 When we review our priorities we also need to review our activities to check that they are in alignment, and as a result in balance with what we are trying to achieve in our life.

 Once we have decided what ‘being in balance’ looks like then we can ensure that our actions and behaviours are in alignment.

 What is most important, is that you determine what the balance looks like, for you.

 If your career is your current priority then 'play' will be less important.